h1f1x/iot-pico/README.md

 Some of the modified code for later reference is in the repository.

+For some first ideas about the wiring you can follow: [Getting started with Raspberry Pi Pico](https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico).

 ## Troubleshooting

 Problems and errors during the setup are documented here.